The effect of asymmetric beams in the Wilkinson Microwave Anisotropy Probe experiment: The effect of asymmetric beams in WMAP

 In the next section, we consider the impact of the asymmetric beams on cosmological parameters.
 However, before concluding this section we make a comment concerning an outstanding issue regarding the 3-year WMAP power spectra first noted by \citet{eriksen:2007}.
 They pointed out the presence of a $3\sigma$ amplitude discrepancy between the V- and W-band power spectra (Figure 5 of Eriksen et al.\ 2007).
 Specifically, the V-band spectrum was biased low compared to the W-band spectrum between $\ell=300$ and 600 by $\sim80\mu\textrm{K}^2$. \citet{huffenberger:2006} later showed that $\sim30\mu\textrm{K}^2$ of this discrepancy could be attributed to over-estimation of point source power in the 3-year WMAP spectrum analysis, and this was subsequently confirmed and corrected by \citet{hinshaw:2007}.
 Still, about $50\mu\textrm{K}^2$ of this difference remained, which was statistically significant at $\sim 2\sigma$.

 \citet{eriksen:2007} proposed that this difference might be due to errors in the beam transfer functions caused by asymmetric beams.
 Given the new results presented in this paper, we are now in a position to consider this issue more quantitatively.
 The relevant question is then whether the WMAP V-band transfer functions are systematically biased high compared to the W-band functions.
-At first glance, one may get this impression from the plots shown in Figure \ref{fig:beam_ratios}: The V-band ratios both drop noticeably from $\ell=300$ (decreasing nearly linearly from -0.2 to -0.7\%), whereas W2 and and W3 are slightly high in the same range, at about +0.1 to +0.2\%.
-On the other hand, W1 and W4 are even lower than the V-band functions, at -0.4 to -0.6\%.
+At first glance, one may get this impression from the plots shown in Figure \ref{fig:beam_ratios}: The V-band ratios are both very close to unit over the full range, whereas W2 and and W3 are slightly high in the same range, at about 0.5\%.
+On the other hand, W1 and W4 are also very close to zero in the same range.
 The net difference is therefore not more than a few tenths of a percent, which corresponds to $\sim10\mu\textrm{K}^2$ in the power spectrum.
 Thus, it is possible that this effect may contribute somewhat to the power spectrum discrepancy between V- and W-band, but it does not seem to fully explain the difference.